GROUND ZERO: History, Accreditation and Facilities

 Accreditation by Higher Learning Commission (HLC)

 A team representing the Higher Learning Commission (HLC) visited campus November 8-9, 2021 as part of the comprehensive evaluation process.
 The HLC Institutional Actions Council reviewed and acted to reaffirm UToledo’s accreditation status.
-The final report can be found below.
+The official letter confirming UToledo's status of affiliation with the Higher Learning Commission can be found below.

 Status of Programmatic Accreditation by the Liaison Committee on Medical Education (LCME)

-The University of Toledo College of Medicine and Life Sciences is fully accredited by the LCME and engages in continuous quality improvement to regularly monitor the quality of the medical education program.
-UTCOMLS most recently underwent our routine accreditation visit in April 2021 and received full accreditation for 8 years, the maximum granted by the LCMEStudents enrolled at University of Toledo College of Medicine will be eligible to sit for appropriate licensure examinations (USMLE) and apply for residency and fellowships both pre- and post-graduation.
+The University of Toledo College of Medicine and Life Sciences (UTCOMLS) MD program is fully accredited by the LCME and engages in continuous quality improvement to regularly monitor the quality of the medical education program.
+UTCOMLS most recently underwent its routine accreditation visit in April 2021 and received full accreditation for 8 years, the maximum granted by the LCME.
+Students enrolled at UTCOMLS will be eligible to sit for appropriate United States Medical Licensing Examinations (USMLE) and apply for residency and fellowships both pre- and post-graduation.
 Graduates will be eligible to apply for licensure in their state of practice.
 Learn more about the outcome of our LCME visit.

 Instructional Facilities